D-A-I-S-I/compute-node/README.md

 ## Module Configuration

-Each module has a corresponding config file where one can edit the paths for the files/programs needed for that specific module.
-Different variables (such as alert_threshold) can also be changed`
+Each module has a corresponding config file (`<module-name>.conf`) where you can edit the paths for the files/programs needed for that specific module, and set constants such as alert_threshold.